merenlab/merenlab.org/momics/index.md

 ### Genome-resolved metagenomics

-We use the term 'genome-resolved metagenomics' to desribe a family of strategies that generate genome-level insights from metagenomes, rather than focusing solely on short reads for broad taxonomic or functional summaries of samples.
+We use the term 'genome-resolved metagenomics' to describe a family of strategies that generate genome-level insights from metagenomes, rather than focusing solely on short reads for broad taxonomic or functional summaries of samples.
 The purpose of the animation is to support a discussion about the advantages and disadvantages of using reference genomes or metagenome-assembled genomes to recruit reads from metagenomes.
 It also provides an opportunity to discuss limitations of assembly and binning.

 ![](02-genome-resolved-metagenomics.gif)